yegor256/blog/static/webinars.md

 {% youtube PVvLQGnyDrQ video-left %}
 January 11, 2017:
 **Gradients of Immutability**
-We discussed what immutability really wass, with a few example in Java and [EO](http://www.eolang.org) (new language we're developing now).
+We discussed what immutability really was, with a few example in Java and [EO](http://www.eolang.org) (new language we're developing now).
 The discussion was based on this blog post:
 [Gradients of Immutability]({% pst 2016/sep/2016-09-07-gradients-of-immutability %}).